 Emissions Standards for Boilers and Process Heaters and Commercial / Industrial Solid Waste Incinerators

-November 5, 2015 - EPA finalizes reconsideration of clean air standards for major source industrial, commercial and institutional boilers and process heaters
+August 23, 2016 - EPA finalizes reconsideration of clean air standards for area source industrial, commercial and institutional boilers.

 On December 2, 2011, EPA proposed changes to the March 2011 Clean Air Act emissions standards for large and small boilers and incinerators that burn solid waste.
 These standards cover more than 200,000 boilers and incinerators that emit harmful air pollution, including mercury, cadmium, and particle pollution.

 Boilers burn natural gas, coal, wood, oil, or other fuel to produce steam.
 The steam is used to produce electricity or provide heat.
 Process heaters heat raw or intermediate materials during an industrial process.
 Boilers and process heaters are used at wide variety of facilities and may stand alone.

 - EPA's proposed standards will control toxic air emissions from boilers located at large and small sources of air toxics.